-Sue Grafton single-handedly brought me back into reading and showed me the joys of a good detective novel.
+Sue Grafton brought me back into crime reading and showed me the joys of a good detective novel.
 I was floundering in a bad ten years of my life where I’d lost my father and was struggling with the care of my ailing mother while battling my own ill-health when, quite out of the blue, I was given a second-hand paperback of Grafton’s book “K is for Killer”.

 PI Kinsey Millhone walked into my life.
-Grafton’s detective series – “H is for Homicide”, “N is for Noose”, “V is for Vengeance” and so on – transported me into a place I understood, 1980s an era I knew, yet detailed the life of a woman in a job which was so foreign, so far removed from my own experiences that I was immediately entranced.
+Grafton’s detective series listed below – “H is for Homicide”, “N is for Noose”, “V is for Vengeance” and so on – transported me into a place I understood, 1980s an era I knew, yet detailed the life of a woman in a job which was so foreign, so far removed from my own experiences that I was immediately entranced.
 Or as my father would have said “Caught, hook, line and sinker.”

 This fortuitous state of affairs meant I had many books to read before I was up-to-date with the current publications.
 Here I would like to thank my cousin Laurie who willingly sent me several paperbacks to feed my addiction.
 So I read one and moved straight onto the next, graduating from that first battered paperback to hardcovers and finally e-book editions.

 The major characters are unchanging; Kinsey is a private detective in California who joined the police force then left to acquire her detective licence; landlord Henry Pitts is now forever in his kitchen; gregarious Rosie; love interest Cheney Phillips and Robert Dietz.
 It was fascinating watching Kinsey evolve, if that’s the right word, because in all she only advanced a couple of years and is destined to remain immortalised in her thirties.